 To see a true Maine lighthouse, continue to Cape Porpoise Pier and photograph Goat Island Lighthouse from this picturesque working harbor.

-All this global gallivanting will have you craving Kennebunkport cuisine, and you have your choice of local Maine seafood at Mabels or Alisson’s, to Italian at Ports of Italy, Mexican at Pedros, French vino and charcuterie at Old Vines Wine Bar, Spanish tapas at Toroso, or steakhouse fare at One Dock Prime.
+All this global gallivanting will have you craving Kennebunkport cuisine, and you have your choice of local fare at Alisson’s, to Mexican at Pedros, tapas and charcuterie at Old Vines Wine Bar, or steak & seafood at Hurricane.
 There’s even Mekhong Thai and Maine’s only 5 star restaurant – The White Barn Inn.

 For a Swedish massage, European facial or French manicure, go to The Breakwater Inn and Spa, then stay for a cocktail at Stripers on their manicured lawn overlooking the Kennebunk River.
-Other grand places for waterfront cocktails are The Colony Hotel, Ocean at Cape Arundel Inn and David’s KPT at the Boathouse Waterfront Hotel.
+Other grand places for waterfront cocktails are The Colony Hotel, Ocean at Cape Arundel Inn and The Boathouse Waterfront Hotel.

 For lodging during your Kennebunkport tour, the Seaside Inn has THE best beachfront setting and a rich history of 9 generations of innkeepers dating back to a 1637 Kings Grant.
-The romantics will love the cozy Captain Lord Mansion – a proud B&B on the River Green.
+The romantics will love Kennebunkport Captains Collection.

 When you visit Kennebunkport Maine, tour the town, get out on a boat, take in all the sights and bites, drink in the view, and have drinks with a view.
 You will shore-ly sea why folks who live here #LoveKpt!
 Kennebunkport Maine – the only town in the world so named & famed.